 - Put in the connection to ODE Config database.
 This is where BimlStudio will get the packages metadata from.

 - You can edit the project file name prefix if you want, the default is “DV_”.

-The only step left if to generate the actual SSIS packages.
 Check if the project name matches the “package_project” variable value you have provided when you configured the connection.
 In our example it was “DV_AdventureWorks”.
-Build the project.
+Right-click on project name and select “Build”.
 Generated SSIS packages could be found in the output folder.

-Now everything is ready for the SSIS package deployment.
-In the Integration Services catalog on your server create a folder with th exactly the same name you have provided for the “package_folder” variable for the connection.
+If it doesn’t exist yet, in the Integration Services catalog on your server, create the folder with the same name you have provided for the “package_folder” variable in the connection.
 In our example it was “Vault_External_Source”.
 From the Visual Studio, deploy the project into this folder.
 To do that, right-click on the project in the Solution explorer, choose “Deploy”.
 Provide a server name and select the folder.

 Schedule it to run every 10 seconds.
 This is kind of execution thread.
 You can create a few of these jobs to execute multiple table loads in parallel if your server have enough resources for that.
 Separate the execution start time by 1 second between jobs, so that they start every next second instead of starting all at once.
-These thread will pick up task from the queue, so multiple table loads could run in parallel.
+These threads pick up tasks from the queue, so multiple table loads could run in parallel.

 Each generated SSIS package have two load types implemented, full and CDC.
 Full mode loads snapshots of the source data i.e. load a current state of the data.
 If same record has been changed multiple times since the last ODE load executions, only the current state of the record is captured.
 CDC mode uses the MS SQL CDC functionality and captures all the changes for each record.
 If record has been changed multiple times since the last ODE load execution, all the changes will be sequentially added to the Data Vault satellite.
 This makes your raw vault a persistent storage of all the record changes.